SlowestTimelord/nftsonchia/_portfolio/project6.md

   thumbnail: assets/img/portfolio/ownership.png
 ---

 In other chains that use an account model, NFT ownership is recorded in a smart contract which becomes a single point of failure.
 An exploited smart contract puts the entire collection at risk.
-With how the coinset model works in Chia, **each NFT is a separate smart coin and only the owner of that coin has the ability to spend it**.
+With how the coin set model works in Chia, **each NFT is a separate smart coin and only the owner of that coin has the ability to spend it**.